igordcard/cv/README.md

 Thanks to http://latex.aslushnikov.com/ for auto-generating my CV on demand.

-In case downloading the link does not work, please contact me by email.
+In case the link does not work, please contact me by email.